jpcaico/de-docker-kubernetes/kubernetes/kafka/Cluster_Config.md

 We can use the minikube service command to obtain the Kubernetes URL for the kafka-ui service.

 `minikube service kafka-ui --url`

+### Acessing it externally

+- We need to initiate the minikube tunnel:
+`minikube tunnel`

+- Get the boostrap external IP:
+`kubectl get svc`

+Use the external IP to run the consumers and producers.

+- `BOOTSTRAP_SERVERS=127.0.0.1:29092 python3 clients/producer.py`
+- `BOOTSTRAP_SERVERS=127.0.0.1:29092 python3 clients/consumer.py`

 ### Delete Resources